Catherine McNeilly, Psy.D. Chicago Campus

 Catherine G. McNeilly, Psy.D.

 The Adler School has a real commitment to continuing the pioneering work of Alfred Adler.
-His work as a theorist and practitioner and his model for working in the community at large—not just with individuals in an office—lives on at the School.
+His work as a theorist and practitioner and his model for working in the community at large—not just with individuals in an office—lives on at the University.

-As an Adler graduate, I wanted to give back to the School in a concrete way by showing students the value of this social responsibility-based training.
+As an Adler graduate, I wanted to give back to the University in a concrete way by showing students the value of this social responsibility-based training.
 I attempt to model the openness, empathic listening, and respectful attention that students will need to successfully practice psychology.
 These characteristics will help them treat clients and succeed in working with colleagues in an increasingly transdisciplinary model of service delivery.
 As a result, I encourage students to look beyond traditional roles in psychology and commit themselves to social change on a personal, local, and global level.

 Please e-mail or call me (312-662-4347) if you have questions or would like more information about me.